stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/ooxmlsaveoptions/get_compressionlevel/_index.md

 ## OoxmlSaveOptions.get_CompressionLevel method

 Specifies the compression level used to save document.
-The default value is Normal.
+The default value is **Normal**.